rushikeshm15/SQL-ASSIGNMENT/README.md

 Name-Rushikesh More

-This are my 4 SQL Assignment
+This are my 4 SQL Assignments